-Are you getting closer to the end of your school year?
+Was the last school year a rush to complete?
+Or, if you’re still schooling, are you getting closer to the end of your school year?
 If so, you may feel like rushing or cramming things in to finish your guide by a designated time.
 I encourage you to resist that urge.
 Instead, think of the sequence of Heart of Dakota guides as a journey to be enjoyed each step of the way.
 One guide’s skills will prepare your child well for the next guide to come.
 So, it’s best to use each guide to its fullest along the way.

 Do you feel like rushing or doubling up days to finish your guide on time?

 You may have had a year full of life’s unexpected surprises, or maybe you began Heart of Dakota later in your year.
 Either way, there is little benefit to doubling up days or doing multiple days in one in order to finish “on-time.”
 However, there is a huge benefit to solidly teaching the skills that are wound within each guide one day at a time.
 This steady progress forward will help students practice and form skills they will need life-long!

 So what should you do if you find yourself “behind” in your progress by “year-end”?

 First of all, accept where you truly are in the guide.
 No amount of rushing will change that fact.
 Second, make a realistic plan to teach a day within a day until your designated break date.
 During your break, reassess whether your children are still correctly placed in their current guide(s).
 Most likely, their current placement will still be best.
 If you have gotten very far off track for an extended period of time, it is possible that your children may need to be placed in a different guide.
 Third, after your break, either pick the guide back up where you left off or begin your new guide(s).
 In this journey, steady progress forward pays big dividends.

 What did our family do when we were “behind”?

 I share this tip with you, because I know from personal experience what it’s like to be “behind.”